bitsofcotton/p8/README.md

 The combination of the predictions.

 # Description
-Please refer lieonn.hh tail (13) case.
+Please refer lieonn.hh comment after prediction functions also masp, masp2catg.